 However, the yearbook cover is where you and/or your kids can have a lot of creative fun!

-[Theme ideas are below, so keep reading!]
+[Theme ideas and yearbook cover ideas are below, so keep scrolling!]

 TIP: You’ll need to create a free account for both PicMonkey and Canva to create designs.

-Yearbook Ideas: Cover + Free Yearbook Templates
+Yearbook Ideas: Yearbook Cover + Free Yearbook Templates Tips

 (You may not need a yearbook cover if you are using a photo album or scrapbook that has cover art already.
 Just skip to the next step if that’s the case.)